nirw4nna/YAMI/README.md

 - ~~Add a `contiguous` flag~~
 - ~~Use a decent GEMM, it's the main point of all this...~~
 - ~~Remove `pthread`, use `OpenMP`~~
-- _`YAMI_MAX_DIMS` should be defined at compile-time (this is the trickiest of them all, it has to do with recursive macros like `yami_for` and `yami_offset` and it's also used indirectly in functions that operate along axis like `yami_sum`.
-I would not bother with this for the time being)._
 - I don't like the way scalar/vector types are handled in functions like `yami_div`
 - I don't like the way the indexes are computed in functions like `yami_sum`